nikita-moor/dictionaries/_dictionaries/LiddellScott1940.md

 Current version is [v1.2 (February 14, 2020)][1].
 Format Slob is recommended for GoldenDict, read [documentation][2] about other dictionary shells.

-Also, variant of this dictionary in StarDict format can be taken from [Chaeréphon's collection][4].
+Another variant of this dictionary, in StarDict format, can be taken from the [Chaeréphon's collection][4].

 ## Exemplum